Harrisinho17/CyclisticCaseStudy/README.md

 - **Source:** [Cyclistic Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html)
 - **Export Size:** [1.09 GB]
 - **Description:**
 I will use the Divvy trip data 12/2023 - 11/2024 for this analysis project, combine the 12 CSV's using a python script analyze this data.
 The name of the combined CSV's is last_12Months.csv.
 Below is a map of the table that was exported pre data cleaning.
+The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

+This public dataset provides insight into how different customer types use Cyclistic bikes.
+However, due to data privacy regulations, riders’ personally identifiable information is excluded.
+As a result, connecting past purchases to credit card details or determining whether casual riders live within the Cyclistic service area or have made multiple single purchases is not possible.

     1.  ride_id (String/Integer): Unique identifier for each trip.
     2.  rideable_type(Text): The type of rental used for the trip.
     3.  start_station_name(Text): The station the equipment was rented from.
     4.  start_station_id(Text): Unique Identifier for the rental station.